arconia-io/arconia-migrations/docs/spring-ai.md

 > [!NOTE]
 > The Arconia Migrations project is currently in active development and not GA yet.
 We're working hard to improve it and appreciate your patience as we refine the tool.
 Feel free to try it out and share your feedback!

-The `io.arconia.rewrite.spring.ai.UpgradeSpringAi_1_0` recipe automates most of the breaking changes introduced in Spring AI M7 and M8.
-And it will be kept up to date with future releases of Spring AI until the release of 1.0.0 GA.
+The `io.arconia.rewrite.spring.ai.UpgradeSpringAi_1_0` recipe automates many of the breaking changes introduced in Spring AI M7, M8 and RC1.
+You can use it to update your project to the latest Spring AI 1.0.x release.

 There are multiple options for applying such a recipe to your project.
-In any case, you might need to update the version number of the Spring AI BOM manually after running the recipe (e.g. `1.0.0-M6` -> `1.0.0-M8`) since it's not always updated automatically depending on how your project is configured.
+In any case, you might need to update the version number of the Spring AI BOM manually after running the recipe (e.g. `1.0.0-M6` -> `1.0.0`) since it's not always updated automatically depending on how your project is configured.

 ### Using the Arconia CLI